christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

+We can start to connect some dots between our earlier observations on semantics and pragmatics, and how they might show up in the model's attention patterns.
+We see that the model’s attention focuses on specific instances of the `basket`, especially when `John` is the only one interacting with it.
+This hints at the model potentially locking onto a key relation—between the subject `John`, the object `basket`, and the location—tied to those specific interaction moments.

 This attention pattern suggests the model is encoding subject-object-location agreement and becoming more prominent in cases where the interaction is clear and exclusive to John.

 <br>